ricklove/TutorialEngine/TutorialEngine/Lessons/Sample.md

 // Steps should be defined to help the user navigate the lesson
 # STEP = Find Comment Where to Insert Code

-// The File command will select the file and method of concern
-// This will set the content for that method in the file
-// The rest of the files in the project will be based on the default tutorial template
-// Code should be indented one tab (and a blank space should be before it)
-## FILE = TranslateCuby.cs > Update

-    // Get player's input

-// Lesson indicates the lesson start
 // Each instruction should be marked with a dash
 // Separate paragraphs with an extra blank line
-## LESSON

 - In order to move a Game Object,
 - we have to manipulate the Transform component on that Game Object.